A Few Frequently Asked Questions

 How much does it cost to file bankruptcy?

 The attorney fees for 7 and 13 are quite different.
 Chapter 7: A simple case might be $750 to $1,200.
 More complex cases might cost more.
 WE OFFER PAYMENT PLANS.
-(We know you don't have a lot of money.)
+That means that if we are not paid in full prior to filing, you can set up voluntary payments on the balance that fit your budget.
 Chapter 13: The court sets the attorney fee.
 The big question is often how much is required to be paid up front before your file.
 We often require ONLY $450 up front.
-That is less than most firms that know what they are doing.
 Chapter 7 and 13 have filing fees: Chapter 7 - $335; Chapter 13 - $310.

 Can bankruptcy stop foreclosure on my home?